Woman's Land Army of America: World War I

 The WLAA did not receive government funding or assistance.
 Instead, the WLAA functioned with the help of non-profit organization, universities, colleges.
-Often, universities and colleges initiated, lead, and promoted their own WLAA land unit.
+Often, universities and colleges initiated, led, and promoted their own WLAA land unit.
 Professor Ida H. Ogilvie and Professor Delia W. Marble of Barnard College established and ran an agricultural training program on their 680-acre farmland.
 Vassar College's 740-acre farm provided land for students to cultivate and to train on.
 Vassar student farm workers earned 17 and a half cents an hour and worked an eight-hour day.
 Additionally, Wellesley College, Blackburn College, Massachusetts Agricultural College, Pennsylvania State College, and the University of Virginia offered agricultural training and educational courses.

 In February 1918, The Woman's Land Army of America published a second edition of Help for the Farmer.
 The pamphlet aimed to answer common questions farmers had about employing women farm laborers.
 In addition, Help for the Farmer offered a list of the agricultural skills women could do: "Ploughing…Cultivating, Thinning, Weeding, Hoeing, Potato planting, Fruit picking, assorting, and packing for market, Mowing, both with scythe and mowing machine, [and] Hay raking and pitching".
 While employed on farms, women also completed dairy work.

 The WLAA was supported by progressives like Theodore Roosevelt, and was strongest in the West and Northeast, where it was associated with the suffrage movement.
 Other groups helping to organize the WLAA included the Woman's National Farm and Garden Association (WNFGA), the Pennsylvania School of Horticulture for Women, the State Council of Defense of some states, the Garden Club of America, and the YMCA.
 In addition to the WLAA, the U.S. government sponsored the U.S. School Garden Army and the National War Garden Commission.
 Opposition came from Nativists, opponents of President Woodrow Wilson, and those who questioned the women's strength and the effect on their health.
 Due to lack of government funding and support post-World War I, the WLA dissolved in 1920.